JFWooten4/free-markets/group/stellar/interleaving-sdex.md

 ---

+Financial markets thrive because of liquidity.
+It's the grease in the wheels, so to speak, of a global payments system.
+Stellar is one of the very few platforms that accounts for liquidity at scale with no centralized party.

+The [founders](https://stellar.org/blog/foundation-news/introducing-stellar) of the network, particularly Jed McCaleb, understood firsthand the quandaries of centralized [order books](https://wikipedia.org/wiki/Order_book).
+In 2012, Jed [wrote](https://bitcointalk.org/index.php?topic=108782.msg1182508#msg1182508): "One thing you can do with it is exchange bitcoins for fiat without the need for a centralized market such as Mt.
+Gox.
+Which will be very useful for Bitcoin" when discussing preliminary ideas for Stellar.

+This [prescient](https://x.com/JFWooten4/status/1809667647040327949) perspective led to the creation of a distributed exchange, as it was [originally named](https://web.archive.org/web/20170415141617/https://www.stellar.org/developers/guides/concepts/exchange.html).
+The core concept, released in the [first version](https://discord.com/channels/897514728459468821/907476473739354153/1158791737565782199) of the protocol, still operates today.
+However, for phonetic reasons, we will hereafter refer to it as the Stellar Decentralized Exchange or SDEX.

+> Multiple exchanges will only increase volatility since each market will be thinner.
+The only thing that will decrease volatility is liquidity. &mdash[Jed McCaleb](https://bitcointalk.org/index.php?topic=16032.msg212418#msg212418)

+Since any account can send an order to the SDEX, its order book is uniquely egalitarian in that all market participants follow the same rules, treatment, and pricing.
+You receive the same exchange rate whetehr you are a major European bank or a rural Kenyan farmer..
+Ubdeed, the [throughout](REF_SPEEDEX-inclACcc?) enabled by [SCP](REF_DOCS_SCP_PAGE) means you can specify exactly how much you pay for conversions.

+---

 ## Uniqueness of SDEX
 ^need to establish how fucked up the system is first Special because it is the only real distributed order book, reference